 As per JEE Advanced 2019 reviews by the students, the paper could be cleared if the basics are clear.
 The exam was surprising as usual.
 It was based more on concepts and calculations.
 There was no chance of fixing the guesswork.

-The officials will release JEE Advanced result on 14th June 2019.
-For those students who want to appear in JEE Advanced AAT 2019 Exam, the online registration can be done from 14th-15th June 2019.
-The AAT 2019 will be held on 17th June and the result for the same will get released on 21st June 2019.
+The officials released the JEE Advanced result on 14th June 2019.
+The AAT 2019 was conducted on 17th June 2019 and the result for the same was released on 21st June 2019.

 JEE Advanced AAT Exam is conducted only for JEE Advanced qualified candidates for admissions into the B.Arch. courses offered by IIT Roorkee and IIT Kharagpur.
-The exam is conducted via offline mode.
+The exam was conducted via offline mode.

 For upcoming official notifications, stay tuned with Eduncle.